ibm-cloud-docs/EventStreams/messagehub109.md

 9. What is the issue you are seeing?
 Which topics, client IDs, and group IDs are affected?

-10. What impact is it having on your service?
+10. What impact is the problem having on your service?